cschnaudt/cschnaudt.github.io/_pages/cv.md

 Work experience
 ======
-* 06/2020-present: Post-Doc and Lecturer, University of Mannheim
+* 06/2020-present: Post-Doctoral Researcher and Lecturer, University of Mannheim

 * 08/2017-05/2020: Post-Doc and Project Manager, GESIS - Leibniz Institute for the Social Sciences